-You do not pay a separate monthly plan premium for Solis SPF 005 (HMO).
-You must continue to pay your Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
-In some situations, your plan premium could be less
+As a member of our plan, you pay a monthly plan premium.
+For 2021, the monthly premium for Solis SPF 002 (HMO SNP) is \$30.80.
+For members who qualify for extra help, will get help paying your monthly premium and prescription drug cost sharing.
+In addition, you must continue to pay your Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).